ajarara/recovery/README.md

 ### TODO
-Why does generation of the recovery image with a vda layout result in an _sda_ layout?
+- Why does generation of the recovery image with a vda layout result in an _sda_ layout?
 Is this a given?
-It seems to work on linux.
+It seems to work on linux fine.